 Accommodation and meals

 The priority for the college is to house students in their first year of studies.
 For students returning after their first year of studies, accommodation is normally only available for students active in college life who have been elected as Middle Common Room (MCR) officers.
 Accommodation for other returning graduates is subject to availability.

 More information about accommodation at Lady Margaret Hall is available on the college website.
 As some of our accommodation is relatively new, we are able to accommodate those with disability requirements.

 For ten weeks each term, breakfast, lunch and dinner are served in the college's dining hall from Monday to Friday, with brunch available on Saturday and dinner available on Sunday.
 All graduate residents have access to shared self-catering facilities.
 Outside term time, informal arrangements are usually made for graduates who wish to eat lunch at the college, but other meals are not served.
-The college offers graduates four free formal dinners to ensure that everyone can have that quintessentially Oxford experience.
+The college offers graduates some free formal dinners to ensure that everyone can have that quintessentially Oxford experience.